HUMAN MOLECULAR GENETICS

 Learning outcomes of the course unit

 The current integration of Human Genetics with molecular biology and bioinformatics gives indications of a future full of promise for biological research and, consequently, for potential applications to Medicine and Biotechnology.
-This course addresses the Students of the Advanced degree in Industrial Biotechnology.
-The first part covers basic concepts of cytogenetics, formal genetics, action of the gene, using some examples mostly referring to pathological conditions and to applicative aspects.
-The second part deals with molecular characterization, organization and regulation of the human nuclear and mitochondrial genome while the concepts of dominance and recessiveness will be dealt with in detail after students have become acquainted with the molecular aspects.
+This course, aimed at students of an advanced degree in Molecular Biology and in Biology and Biomedical applications, deals with molecular characterization, organization and regulation of the human nuclear and mitochondrial genome.

-Since the most interesting of the applicative aspects obviously regard human health, special attention will be given to developing the molecular aspects of monogenic and complex diseases and basic information on sectors with significant applicative aspects such as: pharmacogenetics ( which studies variability in the patients’ DNA sequence with reference to their pattern of response to drugs ), cancer genetics ( linked to the discovery of the increasingly close relationship between somatic mutations and neoplasias ), and finally to the exciting field of human gene therapy that it is hoped will gain further impetus from the increasingly more precise information deriving from the identification of the sequence and function of human genes (Human Genome Project).
+Since the most interesting of the applicative aspects obviously regard human health, special attention will be given to developing the molecular aspects of monogenic and complex diseases and basic information on the instability of the human genome (mutation and repair) and on some currently fast growing sectors such as: pharmacogenetics (which studies, in individuals or in populations, variability in the response to drugs due to genetic factors), cancer genetics (linked to the discovery of the increasingly close relationship between somatic mutations and neoplasias) and finally to the exciting field of human gene therapy that it is hoped will gain further impetus from the increasingly prompt information coming from the identification of the sequence and function of human genes (Human Genome Project).

 Course contents summary